-In an effort to help you understand Penal Code 206 "torture", our California criminal defense attorneys2 will address the following:
+In order to help you better understand the California crime of torture, our California criminal defense attorneys will address the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-"Every person who, with the intent to cause cruel or extreme pain and suffering for the purpose of revenge, extortion, persuasion, or for any sadistic purpose, inflicts great bodily injury as defined in Section 12022.7 upon the person of another, is guilty of torture."3
+- While inflicting the injury, you intended to cause cruel or extreme pain and suffering for the purpose of revenge, extortion, or persuasion, or for any other sadistic purpose.6

 Great bodily injury